-The midterm exam covers Units 1-5 and it is worth 20% of the total course mark.
-The final exam covers all units (1-10), with emphasis on the second half of the course, and it is worth 40% of the total course mark.
-These are closed-book exams to be completed online without any printed material or electronic devices, other than a calculator.
+The midterm examination covers Units 1-5 and consists of sixteen (16) multiple-choice questions.
+A maximum of two (2) hours is allowed to write the midterm exam.
+The final examination covers all units

+(1-10), with more emphasis on the second half of the course.
+The exam consists of twenty-five (25) multiple-choice questions.
+A maximum of three (3) hours is allowed to write the final exam.

+Please note that both are closed-book examinations.
+You are not permitted to use any electronic devices outside of the online invigilation system, such as cell phones, smart watches, cameras, tablets, etc. A standard scientific calculator is permitted.
 Key formulas will be provided in the online exam.
 Any scrap paper you use during the exam must be destroyed at the end of the exam.